 Moving to Pittsburgh also reminded me of a childhood friend who moved to NYC from Toronto but still rooted for his hometown Blue-Jays.
 I remember the daily abuse he got from his “friends” about his choice.
 His Blue-Jays cap was seen as a betrayal of our tribe, but I realize now he was a much tougher fan than we were.
 He paid a price for that choice every day.
 It’s not brave in any way to show up to home games and root for the home team, even if you’re wearing face-paint and a wedge of cheese your head.
 Everyone loves you because, like the team mascot, you embody the tribe they are already rooting for.

 The lyrics to “Take Me Out To The Ball Game”, a song sung at nearly every major league baseball game, are telling: Root, root root for the home team, if they don’t win it’s a shame.
 But why?
 What if the home team is a bunch of jerks?
 Or if they’re a lousy team?
 It’s only a shame if they lost unfairly.
 The fact that they were home or away should be irrelevant, shouldn’t it?
 At basketball games it’s now standard for the people sitting behind the hoop to wave objects and scream, hoping to distract players on the opposing team.
-At football games fans scream as loud as they can when they other team has the ball, hoping to prevent them from talk to each other about what play to run.
+At football games fans scream as loud as they can when they other team has the ball, hoping to prevent them from talking to each other about what play to run.
 Somewhere along the way rooting for ones own team has warped into to impacting the play of the game itself.
 The Seattle Seahawks even calls their fans the 12th man, an extra player helping the team.
 It’s great to see a team honor their supporters, but it’s also weird for fans to become part of the game.